Vision Therapy Exercises at Home

 Vision Therapy for Adults

-Vision therapy exercises is often as effective for adults as it is for children.
+Vision therapy exercises are often as effective for adults as it is for children.

 Neuroplasticity can make adults successful in vision therapy exercises as well as in children.
 Neuroplasticity enables your brain to stay active and flexible throughout life.